vmenge/speare/book/src/intro.md

+> This is out of date.
+Will be updated soon.

 # Introduction
 This guide introduces `speare`, covering `Process` creation, message handling, and essential library features.
 The objective is to provide clear, concise instructions for effectively utilizing `speare` in your Rust projects.